Opuntia mojavensis

 What is Opuntia mojavensis?

 Opuntia mojavensis is an enigmatic prickly pear cactus.
 The only historical drawing of this cactus shows 2 spine clusters and an immature or sterile fruit.
 The lectotype for this prickly pear also has limited material.
-It was found at about 4,500 feet at the summit of Mt.
-Potosi in southern Nevada as well as Crestline, CA (about 6,000 ft) and other similar elevations above hot deserts.
+Here it is showing at about 4,500 feet at the summit of Mt.
+Potosi in southern Nevada as well as Crestline, CA (about 5,000 ft) and other similar elevations above hot deserts.

 Details

-O. mojavensis forms woody-stiff plants sprawling to 2 m across.
+O. mojavensis forms woody-stiff plants sprawling to 1.5-2(2.5) m across.
 O. mojavensis has distinctly angular branches caused by its woody nature as well as sometimes-rising branches.
-Cladodes are irregular in size but often obovate.
-The spines seem similar to those of the lectotype as well as in the drawing above.
-However, spination is irregular and there are 0-2(3) reflexed spines per areole, even on the same pad.
+Cladodes are irregular in size but generally obovate.
+The spines shown here seem similar to those of the lectotype as well as in the drawing above.
+However, spination is irregular, and there are 0-2(3) reflexed spines per areole even on the same pad.
 Spines are usually yellow but may be tan.
-If 2 spines, the second, lower spine is much shorter and more reflexed.
-Plants may turn a pleasing red-purple color in winter.
+Sometimes the base of new spines is briefly reddish.
+If 2 spines, the second, lower spine is shorter and more reflexed.
+Plants may turn a pleasing pink or red-purple color in winter.

 Ploidy is unknown.